kexiZeroing/kexiZeroing.github.io/src/blog/link-collection.md

 An AI chatbot in Win95 style: https://wingpt.vercel.app

-Discover the apps everyone is docking about: https://www.dockhunt.com

 The Steve Jobs Archive: https://stevejobsarchive.com

 A web scraping and browser automation library: https://crawlee.dev